Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: A Rectifiable-Connectedness Based Characterization of 1-Critical Sets

 Every 1-rectifiable metric space is $\HH^1$-$\sigma$-finite, and so Example \ref{ex:rectifiable} may tempt one to believe $\alpha_M \leq 1$ whenever $M$ is $\HH^1$-$\sigma$-finite.
 Our final example shows that this is not the case.

-\begin{example}[Bounded Turning Arcs] We will sketch the construction of a bounded turning arc $M$ with $\diam(M) = \diam(M_{ur}) = 1$, but $M_{ur}^{(\omega_1)}$ is a single point, which automatically implies $\alpha_M > 1$.
+\begin{example}[Bounded Turning Arcs] We will sketch the construction of an $\HH^1$-$\sigma$-finite 1-bounded turning arc $M$ with $\diam(M) = \diam(M_{ur}) = 1$.
+Theorem \ref{thm:btarc} implies $M_{ur}^{(\omega_1)}$ is a single point and thus $\alpha_M > 1$.
 We believe the construction can be iterated to make $\alpha_M$ an arbitrarily large countable ordinal, but we leave those details to the interested reader.

 Let $\CC \subset [0,1]$ be the standard middle thirds Cantor set and $\beta := \log_3(2)$ the Hausdorff dimension of $\CC$.
 The Cantor function $f: \CC^\beta \to [0,1]$ is monotone, surjective, and 1-Lipschitz (\cite[Proposition 10.1]{Cantor}), where $\CC^\beta$ denotes the snowflake space.
 Let $(M,d)$ be the metric space obtained by ``filling in the gaps" of $\CC^\beta$ with geodesics.
 Precisely, consider the collection of all doubletons $\{x < y\} \subset \CC^\beta$ such that $[x,y] \cap \CC = \{x,y\}$, then form the disjoint union $\CC^\beta \sqcup \bigsqcup_{\{x<y\}} [0,d(x,y)]$, identify each $x$ with its copy 0 and each $y$ with $d(x,y)$, and equip the resulting quotient space $M$ with the largest metric $d$ such that the inclusions $\CC^\beta, [0,d(x,y)] \hookrightarrow (M,d)$ are isometric embeddings.
 The space $M$ is a 1-bounded turning arc with $\diam(M) = 1$.
 The Cantor function $f$ extends to a 1-Lipschitz map $f: M \to [0,1]$ that is constant on each geodesic.
 Observe that $f$ is curve-flat because $\CC^\beta$ is purely 1-unrectifiable and $f$ is constant on each of the countably many geodesics.
 This gives us $d_{ur}(x,y) = d_\Gamma(x,y) \geq |f(x)-f(y)|$.
 In particular, $\diam(M_{ur}) = 1$.
 However, $\HH^1(\CC^\beta) = \HH^\beta(\CC) < \infty$, implying that $M$ is $\HH^1$-$\sigma$-finite.
 Thus, $M_{ur}^{(\omega_1)} = M_\LL$ is a single point by Theorem~\ref{thm:btarc}. \end{example}